Quantifying conjugacy separability in wreath products of groups: Quantifying -separability

 \end{proof}

-The next proposition shows how the separability of a conjugacy class of an element $h$ in an $\C$-open subgroup of $\C$-conjugacy separable group $H$ relates to the separability of the conjugacy class in the ambient group $G.$ \begin{proposition} Let $G$ be a group and suppose that $H$ is a $\C$-open subgroup.
+The next proposition shows how the separability of a conjugacy class of an element $h$ in an co-$\C$ subgroup of $\C$-conjugacy separable group $H$ relates to the separability of the conjugacy class in the ambient group $G$. \begin{proposition} Let $G$ be a group and suppose that $H \in \NC(G)$.
 Let $\{x_i \}_{i=1}^{[G:H]}$ be coset representatives of $H$.
 For any element $g \in H$ such that $g^H$ is $\C$-separable in $H$, we have that $g^G$ is $\C$-separable in $G$.
 Moreover, if $h \notin g^H$, then

 \end{proposition} \begin{proof} We have that $G = \bigcup_{i=1}^k x_i \cdot H$.
 Lemma \ref{lemma:continuous} implies that conjugation by $x_i$ is a homeomorphism, thus, we may write Therefore, $g^G$ is $\C$-closed in $G$.